myelintek/documentation/user/mlops.rst

 .. image:: /_static/imgs/user/get_started/run_pipeline_1_3.png
     :width: 600

-We could also view the outputs fullscreen by clicking on the *fullscreen* button.
+We could also view the outputs in full screen by clicking on the *fullscreen* button.
-Press :kbd:`Esc` to exit the fullscreen mode.
+Press :kbd:`Esc` to exit the full screen mode.

 .. image:: /_static/imgs/user/get_started/run_pipeline_1_4.png
     :width: 600